goxr3plus/XR3FXTools/README.md

 # XR3FXTools
-Useful Java and JavaFX Tools i am using in every project
+Useful Java and JavaFX Tools i am using in every JavaFX project